Ragnarstefanss/ragnarstefanss/README.md

 ### Hi there, I'm  [Ragnarstefanss!][Website]👋
-- 🔭 Currently trying to learn how to create a recommendation system (starting with the [Netflix] dataset)
+- 🔭 Currently teaching my self to create a recommendation system -- Website for the project [Hulu]
+-- Recommendation system in python [Netflix] (Currently not implemented on the website)
 - 🌱 I'm currently studying data science at Reykjavík University
 - 🥅 2022 Goals: Read 10 books ( [View Progress] )
 - 📫 How to reach me **ragnar@ragnarsmedia.com**